What’s Wrong With My Succulent?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Debra Lee Baldwin, the author of Succulents Simplified and Succulent Container Gardens, says that succulents can be grown anywhere by anyone.
 But even though succulents are tough, hardy plants, they’re still living things and sometimes things can go a bit sideways.
-Here are Debra’s five troubleshooting tips for succulents.
+If you’re here, you’re wondering what’s wrong with your succulent.
+Here are Debra’s five top troubleshooting tips for succulents.

 1. Why are the leaves on my succulent bleached, beige or have dark spots?

 The cause of sickly coloring on succulents is too much sun.
-Try moving into a spot that still receives sun, but experiences more shade throughout the day.
+Try moving into a spot that still receives some sun, but experiences more shade throughout the hottest part of the day.

 2. Why are the stems on my succulents puffy and squished?

 The No. 1 secret to caring for succulents is to not overwater them, and overwatering is the culprit here.
-If the roots are dead, take clippings from healthy tissue and replant in new soil.
+A little water goes a long way, and if they get waterlogged, they are prone to rotting.
+Make sure the containers you choose have drainage holes.
+If the roots are dead, take cuttings from healthy tissue and replant in new soil.

 3. My succulent’s leaves are mushy and have collapsed.
 What should I do?

 The cause here is frost.
 Cover the plants or move them indoors until the temperature rises.

 We found the top 10 flashy flowering succulents to grow.
 Plus, discover everything you need to know about growing succulents.